The work/life/study balance can be challenging, especially during exams and at busy times of the year. Follow our top tips to avoid burning out.

 Don’t compare yourself to others

-Be aware of the ‘comparative mind’.
-We live in a very competitive society, which drives that natural comparative mind we all have.
-It’s designed to see someone else doing something we like and feel motivated to do the same, but it’s been hijacked, particularly by social media – we see all these shiny examples of someone else’s success, but we don’t get the back story.
-And without that perspective, we start to compare ourselves unfavourably with the next person.
-We should really only be comparing ourselves with our past selves; recognising our achievements to date.
-The fact that you’re in a position to take an accountancy exam means you’ve already achieved a huge amount in your life, and you already have the skills to get there.
+We often see examples of someone else’s success, but we don’t get the back story, and we start to compare ourselves unfavourably with them.
+We should really only be comparing ourselves with our past selves.
+The fact that you’re in a position to take an accountancy exam means you’ve already achieved a huge amount in your life, and you've already started developing the skills you need to pass them.

 Use the body to support the mind